 Level 4 Level 5 D1 Demonstrate effective communication skills with colleagues, Evaluate efficacy of communication skills with colleagues, clients, and clients, and inter-professionals in a variety of forms. inter-professionals in a variety of forms and new situations.
-D2 Apply reflective practice to professional and academic Assess the importance in practice of using a reflective approach for performance and create action plans for personal improved self and other's performance. development.
+D2 Apply reflective practice to professional and academic performance and create action plans for personal 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 development.
 D3 Identify and effectively utilise appropriate technology for the Evaluate the efficacy and suitability of current and new technology field of behaviour, training, and performance. developments in a variety of situations.
 D4 Demonstrate professional responsibility to animals, clients, the Appraise own and others professional conduct and reflect upon own profession and public in accordance with professional codes of competences and limitations. conduct.